rrainey/dropkick/README.md

 > * Peak reflow temperature: 245 °C

-Since SAC405 solder paste was not available in hobbyist-friendly quantities, I opted to use SAC305 for my prototype.
-The melting qualities are quite similar, and it retains the essential "no clean" properties required by U-blox -- at the cost of having slightly less sound solder connections.
+SAC405 solder paste is relatively expensive.
+I have been unable to locate SAC405 solder paste in hobbyist-friendly quantities, so I opted to use SAC305 for these prototypes.
+The melting qualities are quite similar, and it retains the essential "no clean" properties required by U-blox -- at the cost of [potentially having slightly less sound solder connections](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.517.4830&rep=rep1&type=pdf#:~:text=The%20North%20American%20industry%20generally,comparable%20to%20that%20of%20SAC405.).

+I own a very basic infrared-type reflow oven.
+Even though that's not recommended by U-blox, I decided to use it and pay careful attention to the programming of heating profile.
+First, I did a series to timing experiments with the standard profiles comparing them against the u-blox requirements.
+It turned out that my oven does not have a standard heating profile that would comply with these requirements.
+In particular, the closest standard profile held the oven temperature above 217 °C for roughly 90 seconds.
+That's far longer than the 40 to 60 seconds stated in the requirements.
+I had to develop a custom profile to match.

 ## Enclosure Notes
 The enclosure is designed to be 3D printed.
 Tolerances between the upper enclosure, lower enclosure, and the PCB